 Web 3.0: The Decentralized Web

 Web 3.0 takes the internet to the next level by introducing decentralization.
 Unlike Web 2.0, where data is controlled by a few centralized entities, Web 3.0 leverages blockchain technology to distribute data across a network of nodes.
-This decentralization ensures that no single entity has control over the entire network, enhancing security and transparency.
+This decentralization ensures that no single entity has control over the entire network, enhancing both security and transparency.

 Key features of Web 3.0 include:

-• Smart Contracts: These self-executing contracts with the terms of the agreement directly written into code automate processes and reduce the need for intermediaries.
+- Smart Contracts: These self-executing contracts, with the terms of the agreement directly written into code, automate processes and reduce the need for intermediaries.

 How Does Decentralization in Web 3 Technologies Impact User Privacy and Data Ownership?